cromatikap/zero-waste-apartment/readme.md

 You have to type the commands below in, it's the best way to talk directly to the computer, by the way the command interpreter is called a `shell` 🐢

-Then, let's establish the connection and log into my server
+Then, let's establish the connection and log into the server
 ```
 ssh <username>@<server>
 ```